Hakkihan/corprimebe/README.md

 Install Dependencies: Navigate to the project directory and install dependencies:

 bash
-Copy code
 cd your-repository-name
 npm install
-# or
 yarn install
 Configure Environment Variables: Create a .env file in the root of the project and configure the necessary environment variables.
 Example .env file:

 plaintext
-Copy code
 COINGECKO_URL=https://api.coingecko.com/api/v3
 SOCKET_PORT=3000
 Run the Application: Start the NestJS server in development mode:

 bash
-Copy code

 npm run start:dev
-# or

 yarn start:dev
 The server will be available at http://localhost:3000.